circadianmentalhealth/circadian-data-standards/README - Templates/2- Studied Subject - Human/2- Multi-Method Data Collection/README- Mixed Methods (Survey + Device Tracker).md

   - Name, model, and manufacturer of the device.
   - Firmware or software versions used.

+- **Survey Details**
+  - Name and version of the survey instrument used (e.g., "Pittsburgh Sleep Quality Index, v2").
+  - Description of survey structure (e.g., number of questions, type of response scales).
+  - Validation references for the survey tool.

 - **Data Format**
   - Explain the structure of the files (e.g., CSV, JSON).
   - Provide details on key variables (e.g., timestamps, light exposure).